 Combined Clinical/Counseling

-The USU Combined Clinical/Counseling specialization trains doctoral level health service psychologists through the integration of science, research, and the practice of psychology.
-Students conduct research, offer evidence-based professional services, and consider culture and context in all professional activities.
-Students receive specialized training in diversity from our faculty through didactic, applied, and research opportunities.
+The USU Combined Clinical/Counseling specialization prepares doctoral-level health service psychologists through a comprehensive integration of science, research, and clinical practice.
+Students engage in cutting-edge research, provide evidence-based professional services, and incorporate considerations of culture and context in all aspects of their work.
+Our program emphasizes specialized training in diversity through didactic, applied, and research opportunities led by expert faculty.

-Our APA-accredited program provides a combined approach to doctoral-level training across the two practice areas of clinical and counseling psychology.
-Students receive training across a broad spectrum of problem areas, populations, settings, and approaches for a wide range of future potential careers.
-Students are prepared to work as professionals in diverse settings through applied practicum sites and have excellent match rates with internship placements.
+Our APA-accredited program offers a unique combined approach to training in clinical and counseling psychology.
+Students receive broad-based training across a broad spectrum of problem areas, populations, settings, and approaches for a wide range of future potential careers.
+Our graduates are well-prepared for professional roles in diverse settings through applied practicum experiences and excellent match rates for internship placements.

-The Sorenson Legacy Foundation Center for Clinical Excellence is a state-of-the-art facility for students, clients, and faculty, offering a unique integration of academics and clinical services.
-Graduate studies take place in a safe and beautiful small metropolitan area that has many and varied outdoor activities that invite self-care.
+The Sorenson Legacy Foundation Center for Clinical Excellence provides a state-of-the-art facility where students, clients, and faculty collaborate, offering a unique integration of academics and clinical services.

 Combined Clinical/Counseling Faculty